eaton-lab/eaton-lab.github.io/_posts/articles/2018-08-22-Eaton-lab-HPC-setup.md

 squeue -u <user>
 ```

-Once it starts check your log files for instructions to connect:
+Once it starts check your log files for the output:
 ```bash
 # On Habanero
 cat log-files/<jobid>.log